Perfluoroalkoxy alkane: Applications

 PFA is also used to make sampling equipment in analytical chemistry and for geochemical or environmental in situ studies in the field, when it is particularly important to avoid chemical contamination from metallic ions at trace levels.

 Production

+PFA is produced as a copolymer of tetrafluoroethylene and a perfluoroether, usually perfluoro(methyl vinyl ether).
+Preparation of the perfluoroether precursors is more complex than partially fluorinated vinyl ethers, which can be made from the reaction of tetrafluoroethylene with alkoxides:

+However, the instability of α-fluoroalcohols makes preparation of most perfluoroalkoxides impractical.
+Instead, production of vinyl perfluoroethers can be achieved by pyrolysis of a perfluoro(2-alkoxy carboxylate) salt.

+This reaction, called dehalocarbonylation, proceeds by the elimination of CO2 from the carboxylate, forming a carbanion intermediate that then undergoes elimination of fluoride to form the alkene.
+The vinyl ether can also be prepared directly from an acyl fluoride by using sodium carbonate:

 Common trademarks include Teflon-PFA, Hostaflon-PFA and Chemfluor.
 Chemours claims to be the only U.S. producer of PFA at its Fayetteville Works plant in northern Bladen County.

-Environmental risks
+Environmental and health risks

-The monomers of such Perfluoroalkoxy alkane polymers, in common with other per- and polyfluoroalkyl substances, are widespread in the environment due to human production and release of the chemicals; so durable that they are referred to as "forever chemicals"; and have detrimental health concerns not yet fully understood.
+The monomers of such perfluoroalkoxy alkane polymers, in common with other per- and polyfluoroalkyl substances, are widespread in the environment due to human production and release of the chemicals; so durable that they are referred to as "forever chemicals"; and have detrimental health concerns not yet fully understood.

-At high temperatures or in a fire, fluoroelastomers decompose and may release hydrogen fluoride.
-Any residue must be handled using protective equipment.
+In 2023, the United States EPA proposed "the first (US national) standard to limit (PFAs) in drinking water;" albeit only six of >12,000 such chemicals were addressed.